 About the State Records Committee

-The State Records Committee is a public body established in 1992 by the Utah Legislature under the Government Records Access and Management Act (GRAMA) (Utah Code § 63G-2-101).
-It meets in accordance with the Open and Public Meetings Act (Utah Code Utah Code 52-4) and follows Administrative RuleTitle R35.
-Administrative Services, Records Committee regarding procedures.
+The State Records Committee is a public body established in 1992 by the Utah Legislature under the Government Records Access and Management Act (GRAMA).
+Utah Code § 63G-2-501 defines the Committee’s membership and method of appointment.
+Utah Code § 63G-2-502 outlines the Committee’s duties and responsibilities.
+The State Records Committee is a public body and meets in accordance with the Open and Public Meetings Act (Utah Code Utah Code 52-4).
+Administrative Rule Title R35 further defines how the Committee functions.

-Paul H. Tonks, Assistant Attorney General, serves as legal counsel to the Committee.
+Brian Swan, Assistant Attorney General, serves as legal counsel to the Committee.

 Page Last Updated June 20, 2023.